 (a)

-The income tax effect on adjustments is computed by applying the effective tax rate, before discrete tax items, to the total adjustments for the period.
+The income tax effect on adjustments is computed by applying the applicable tax rate to the adjustments.

-Table 4: Reconciliation of Long-Term Debt and Finance Lease Obligations to Net Long-Term Debt and Net Earnings to
+Table 4: Reconciliation of Long-Term Debt and Finance Lease Obligations to Net Long-Term Debt and Net (Loss) Earnings to Adjusted EBITDA (A Non-GAAP Financial Measure) (Unaudited)

 (In thousands)